Revenge: In literature

 Revenge has been a popular literary theme historically and continues to play a role in contemporary works.
 Examples of literature that feature revenge as a theme include the plays Hamlet and Othello by William Shakespeare, the novel The Count of Monte Cristo by Alexandre Dumas, and the short story "The Cask of Amontillado" by Edgar Allan Poe.
 More modern examples include the novels Carrie by Stephen King, Gone Girl by Gillian Flynn, and The Princess Bride by William Goldman.
 Although revenge is a theme in itself, it is also considered to be a genre.

 Revenge as a genre has been consistent with a variety of themes that have frequently appeared in different texts over the last few centuries.
 Such themes include but are not limited to: disguise, masking, sex, cannibalism, the grotesque, bodily fluids, power, violent murders, and secrecy.
 Each theme is usually coupled with the concept of dramatic irony.
 Dramatic irony is a literary device in which the audience possesses knowledge unavailable to characters in a novel, play, or film.
 Its purpose is to intensify the tragic events that are going to unfold by creating tension between the audience and the actions of the characters.

 The most common theme within the genre of revenge is the recurring violent murders that take place throughout the text, especially in the final act or scene.
 The root of the violence is usually derived from the characters' childhood development.

-The themes of masking and disguise have the ability to go hand in hand with one another.
+The themes of masking and disguise have the ability to go hand in hand with each other.
 A character may employ disguise literally or metaphorically.
 A mask is the literal example of this theme; while pretending to be something one is not is considered to be the metaphoric example.
 Additional themes that may cause the protagonist and antagonist to develop a masked or disguised identity include sex, power, and even cannibalism.
-Examples of sex and power being used as themes can be seen in the novel Gone Girl by Gillian Flynn, as well as the already mentioned drama, Titus Andronicus.
+Examples of sex and power being used as themes can be seen in the novel Gone Girl by Gillian Flynn, as well as the aforementioned drama, Titus Andronicus.